Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/Set-AzHDInsightPersistedScriptAction.md

 ### -ScriptExecutionId
 Specifies the execution ID of the script action to promote to persisted.
 This script action must have succeeded in order to be promoted.
-You can find the script action execution ID using Get-AzureRmHDInsightScriptActionHistory.
+You can find the script action execution ID using Get-AzHDInsightScriptActionHistory.

 ```yaml
 Type: System.Int64